Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 View more details on the [download monitor plugin](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.

+= Language Translations =

+The following language translations are already available for the download monitor plugin:

+* English
+* German
+* Spanish
+* Italian
+* Russian

 = Simple Download Monitor Plugin Usage =

 Once you have installed the plugin, go to "Downloads -> Settings" interface to configure some options